 Manufacturers of defective consumer products are liable for injuries resulting from their products.
 When implanted hernia mesh fails, causes medical problems, or requires corrective surgery, the manufacturer can be sued for the injuries.

-Hernia mesh lawsuits are being filed against several manufacturers, including:
+Hernia mesh lawsuits are being filed against several manufacturers with the help of Michigan lawyers, including:

 - Gore Medical